NM-TAFE/dip-programming-prj-advanced-gui-architect/journals/journal_kok-wei.md

 - Provided feedback to Rumsie on issue #20 with code guide as follow
 -   Set the static\audio path at utils.py as single point to change path when necessary.
 -   Fix the playsound error code 304 (invalide filename) by playing the mp3 sound files as wav didn't work.

+Jun 17
+- Created the video-to-code timestamp wireframe using figma